 On a regional level the congregation is part of the Regional Church of the Northwest and its Presbytery of the Northwest, helping to build up one another and to seek the growth of the church in the region.
 The pastor and some of the ruling elders are involved in serving committees of the presbytery.
 Recently they were able to help organize Westminster Presbyterian Church in Corvallis, as a new Orthodox Presbyterian congregation.

-And the church seeks to serve the local community.
-Our daily lives in our workplaces, homes, and neighborhoods, are part of that service of the Lord in the places he has called us to live and work.
-You’ll find members of Trinity serving the Lord and their neighbors as they work in various businesses, teach in schools, and serve in public administration.
+On the local level our daily lives in our workplaces, homes, and neighborhoods, are part of that service of the Lord in the places he has called us to live and work.
+You’ll find members of Trinity serving the Lord and their neighbors as they work in various places.
 Pastor Mahaffy also serves as an on-call chaplain at Providence Newberg Medical Center.

 Within the church itself members are busy encouraging one another, enjoying fellowship, working with young people, and teaching Sunday School classes.
 Monthly potluck meals and informal discussions and encouragement help to build up one another.